mretegan/crispy/README.rst

     pip install --upgrade --user crispy

-Specifying the *-\\-user* option will install Crispy in your home directory.
 After the installation finishes, you should be able to start the program from the command line:

 .. code:: sh